Wolf herring

-The wolf herrings are a family (Chirocentridae) of two marine species of ray-finned fish related to the herrings.
+Wolf herrings are a family (Chirocentridae) of two marine species of ray-finned fish related to herrings.

-Both species have elongated bodies and jaws with long sharp teeth that facilitate their ravenous appetites, mostly for other fish.
-Both species reach a length of 1 m.
-They have silvery sides and bluish backs.
+Both species have elongated bodies and jaws with long sharp teeth that aid their ravenous appetites, primarily for other fish.
+They can grow up to1 m in length and have silvery sides with bluish backs.

-They are commercially fished, and marketed fresh or frozen.
+They are commercially fished and sold fresh or frozen.

+Wolf Herring tends to stay near costal water off Africa and Asian.
+Mostly in the Indian Ocean, but some Wolf Herrings have also been spotted near Australian beaches.